Tinca13/NAO-Robot-Interactions/README.md

 - Live video: Streaming of video from the robot's camera.

 ## Voice commands:
-Shown in the audio_commands.txt file.
+Shown in the commands.txt file.

 ## Contributors:
 - [Zach Wharton](https://github.com/zwharton15)